-Myriam J. A. Chancy is a Haitian-Canadian-American writer and the author of the novels The Loneliness of Angels, The Scorpion’s Claw, and Spirit of Haiti.
-She also wrote Framing Silence: Revolutionary Novels by Haitian Women, Searching for Safe Spaces: Afro-Caribbean Women Writers in Exile, and From Sugar to Revolution: Women’s Visions of Haiti, Cuba, and the Dominican Republic, a trilogy of literary criticism focusing on Caribbean women writers.
-What Storm, What Thunder: A Novel (Tin House Books) recounts the aftermath of the devastating 2010 earthquake from Haiti still hasn’t recovered.
-Opening at the end of a long, sweltering day, a 7.0 magnitude earthquake shakes Port-au-Prince, leaving desolation wreaked by both nature and humankind in its wake.
-We meet Richard, an expat and wealthy water-bottling executive with a secret daughter; Anne, an architect who drafts affordable housing structures for a global NGO; Leopold, a small-time drug trafficker who pines for a call girl; and Ma Lou, the older woman selling produce in the market who remembers them all.
-In telling their stories, Chancy delivers both a haunting record of heartbreaking trauma and a testimony to the tenacity of the human spirit.
+Myriam J. A. Chancy is a Guggenheim fellow, HBA chair of the humanities at Scripps College, and the author of What Storm, What Thunder: A Novel (Harper Collins Canada/Tin House Books).
+Her past novels include The Loneliness of Angels (Peepal Tree, 2010), winner of the 2010 Guyana Prize in Literature Caribbean Award for best fiction; The Scorpion’s Claw (Peepal Tree Press, 2005); and Spirit of Haiti (Mango, 2003), shortlisted in the best first book category, Canada/Caribbean region of the Commonwealth Prize, 2004.
+She has also authored several academic books, including Framing Silence: Revolutionary Novels by Haitian Women (Rutgers, 1997).
+She served as an editorial advisory board member for PMLA from 2010-12, as a humanities advisor for the Fetzer Institute from 2011-13, and as a 2018 advisor for the John S. Guggenheim Memorial Foundation.
+What Storm, What Thunder – named a best book by Time, The Washington Post, the Chicago Tribune, LitHub, and Harper's Bazaar, among other accolades – recounts the aftermath of the devastating 2010 earthquake from which Haiti still hasn’t recovered.
+Opening at the end of a long, sweltering day, the earthquake shakes Port-au-Prince, leaving desolation wreaked by both nature and humankind in its wake.
+In telling the stories of the people affected, Chancy delivers both a haunting record of heartbreaking trauma and a testimony to the tenacity of the human spirit.
 Publishers Weekly, called it “extraordinary … lyrical … dazzling. … Each of the voices entrances, thanks to Chancy’s beautiful prose and rich themes.
 This is not to be missed.”

 Mamta Chaudhry, the author of the novel Haunting Paris (Nan A. Talese/Doubleday/Anchor Books), was born and raised in Calcutta and came to Florida for graduate studies.
 Her early fiction, poetry, and feature articles have been published in newspapers and magazines in the United States and India.
 Much of her professional career was in television and classical radio at stations in Calcutta; Gainesville, Florida; Dallas, and Miami.
 She also has taught literature and creative writing at the University of Miami.

-Former television director Lee Child is the author of 25 New York Times bestselling Jack Reacher thrillers, with 16 having reached the #1 position, and the #1 bestselling complete Jack Reacher story collection, No Middle Name.
-In Better Off Dead: A Jack Reacher Novel (Delacorte Press) – the 26th installment of the Reacher saga, co-written with his son, Andrew Child – we meet our hero heading west, walking under the desert sun.
-Suddenly he comes upon a curious scene: A Jeep crashed into the only tree for miles around, with a woman slumped over its steering wheel.
+Former television director Lee Child is the author of 25 New York Times bestselling Jack Reacher thrillers, with 16 having reached the No. 1 position, and the No. 1 bestselling complete Jack Reacher story collection, No Middle Name.
+In Better Off Dead: A Jack Reacher Novel (Delacorte Press) – the 26th installment of the Reacher saga, co-written with his brother, Andrew Child – we meet our hero heading west, walking under the desert sun.
+Suddenly he comes upon a curious scene: a Jeep crashed into the only tree for miles around, with a woman slumped over its steering wheel.
 Is she dead?
 No – and nothing is what it seems.
 She’s an army veteran-turned-FBI agent and she’s trying to find her twin brother, who might be mixed up with some very dangerous people.
 Reacher is good at finding people who don’t want to be found, but this will be the riskiest job of his life.

 Kat Chow is a writer and journalist; she was previously a reporter at NPR and was a founding member of the Code Switch team.
 Her work has appeared in The New York Times Magazine, The Atlantic, and Radiolab, among others, and she is one of NPR’s Pop Culture Happy Hour’s fourth chairs.
 Chow worried constantly about her parents dying, especially her mother, a vivacious and mischievous woman.
 And after her mother’s unexpected death from cancer, Chow, her sisters, and their father are plunged into a debilitating, lonely grief.
 In Seeing Ghosts: A Memoir (Grand Central Publishing), she weaves together a story by the emotional fallout that follows her extended family as they emigrate from China and Hong Kong to Cuba and America.
 She asks what it means to reclaim and tell your family’s story: Is writing an exorcism or is it its own form of preservation?
 The result is a meditation on who we become facing loss, and a remarkable contribution to the literature of the American family.
 Kirkus observed that by “uniting family memories, elements of Chinese culture, and an intimate perspective, Chow wraps tragedy and history into an affecting memorial.
 A powerful remembrance of a family unmoored by the loss of its matriarch.”